gigouni/node-rabbitmq-amqp-docker/README.md

-This repository is used to assume the way ActiveMQ and Node.js could work together, around some AMQP protocol.If it was able to work with JWT (JSON Web Token)[https://jwt.io/], it would be better, of course.
+This repository is used to assume the way ActiveMQ and Node.js could work together, around some AMQP protocol.If it was able to work with JWT [JSON Web Token](https://jwt.io/), it would be better, of course.
 But later.

 ## 1. Getting started
 ### 1.1.
 Get the project stack